5 DIY Festive Table Decorations

 3- Customise napkin rings.
 There so many ways to craft beautiful napkin rings to put the finishing touches on your festive table decoration.
 For example, you can buy some cheap red and/or gold ribbon and tie a nice bow around each napkin.
 Then get some red and white candy canes from your local supermarket and place one on each napkin, below the ribbon bow.
 It can be as simple as that, and really adds some casual, festive elegance to your table.

 4- Look for any candle and t-light holders you might have at home and display as many as you can on the dining table.
 You can put them around the room as well, on consoles, side tables and coffee tables, to name a few places.

-5- You can also customise t-light candles using some masking tape if you’re looking for something different.
+5- You can also customise t-light candles using masking tape if you're looking for something different.

 If you're looking for more inspiration, you can check out my Pinterest account and various Pinterest boards here.

-Last but not least, be sure to read my post on “How to set a beautiful table for Christmas dinner” on Ethnicraft’s blog for more helpful tips!
+Last but not least, be sure to read the post I wrote for Ethnicraft's blog on "How to set a beautiful table for Christmas dinner".